antiboredom/videogrep/README.md

 * `sentence` (default): Generates clips containing the full sentences of your search query.
 * `fragment`: Generates clips containing the exact word or phrase of your search query.

 Both options take regular expressions.
-You may only use the `fragment` search if your transcript has word-level timestamps, which will be the case for youtube .vtt files, or if you generated a transcript using videogrep itself.
+You may only use the `fragment` search if your transcript has word-level timestamps, which will be the case for youtube `.vtt` files, or if you generated a transcript using Videogrep itself.

 ```
 videogrep --input path/to/video --search 'experience' --search-type fragment